mezis/mezis.github.com/recruiters.md

 * Senior Software Engineer / Lead Engineer.
 I’m quite happy not to be a “manager” in spite of my recent professional history, especially if the company is small or the product/environment are very exciting.
-* I'll consider VP-level roles for team sizes of 10-20, although it's not my priority.
-The role has to be hands-on and be 50% engineering/architecture minimum.
 * I don't take pension/healthcare/equity into account when comparing offers (not applicable to me).
 * I can be on-site up to 20% of the time (every 5th week).
 I live in France,